rae-ralston/loops-work-blocks/README.md

-# Looping Timer ⏳
+# Loops ⏳

-This project needs a better name... can you think of something catchy?
+A looping work block timer.

 This is a flexible and customizable timer that will help you sink into a great work day.
 With this tool you can create and track customized time blocks.
 Great for tracking [pomodoros](https://en.wikipedia.org/wiki/Pomodoro_Technique)!

 ## Getting Started